Healing Crisis and Cure

 A healing crisis, however, is not an adverse reaction in the medical sense.
 Rather, a healing crisis is an organic development of stimulating the body’s self-healing mechanisms.

-Healing crisis and cure…and prevention
+Healing crisis and cure, and prevention

+Healing crisis and cure aren’t part of the conventional medical paradigm.
 Healing crisis doesn’t occur in conventional medical treatment because conventional medicine attacks the disease directly.
-Rather than engaging the body, conventional interventions take over the fight.
+Rather than engaging the body’s self-healing, conventional interventions take over the fight.

 Also, conventional medicine’s definition of cure is very specific.
 Once the relevant tests are clear, the patient is deemed cured.
 No attention is paid to healing the underlying causes of disease and degenerative conditions, as they are largely not detectable by conventional scientific tests (this is slowly beginning to change).